fibo/github-pages-router/README.md

-# github-pages-router
+# GitHub Pages router

 > client side router for GitHub Pages, with transition API

 ## Articles

-The articles/ folder contains a set of HTML snippets that are loaded into the page.
+The *articles/* folder contains a set of HTML snippets that are loaded into the page.

 ## Development